dustinpfister/blog_posts/_posts/canvas-example.md

 ### 3.27 - [Grid gradient](/2020/03/26/canvas-example-grid-gradient/)

 A canvas example of a grid where each cell changes color depending on the status of an array of objects the properties of which can be changed by way of plug-ins for the main state module that is used.
+This is an example that I put a fair amount of time into when it comes to working out a half way decent plug in system, but I did not go to nuts when it comes to adding plug is for it.
+However it is still something that I look back to now and then when it comes to how to go about creating something where there is a simple core module that can then be extended with additional option code that can be added, and taken away without to much hassle.
+Which is of course a great way to go about handling things for sure.

 ### 3.28 - [Grid world simulator core](/2020/04/15/canvas-example-grid-worldsim-core/)